Matteo Berrettini: 2021: Wimbledon final

-2022: Australian Open semis, world No. 6
+2022: Australian Open semifinal, world No. 6

 At the Australian Open, Berrettini reached the quarterfinals for the first time after defeating Brandon Nakashima, Stefan Kozlov, Carlos Alcaraz, and Pablo Carreño Busta en route.
 He became the first man born in the 1990s and the first Italian man to reach the quarterfinals at all four majors.
 By defeating Monfils in five sets, Berrettini then became the first Italian man to reach the singles semifinals at the tournament.
 There, he was stopped by eventual champion Nadal in four sets, but as a result of his run, he improved to a career-high ranking of world No. 6.
 Following a poor outing in Rio de Janeiro and an early retirement in Acapulco, he then traveled to Indian Wells, where he was dispatched in the fourth round by Miomir Kecmanović in three sets.
 Soon after, Berrettini announced that he had sustained an injury to his right hand that necessitated emergency surgery, forcing him to withdraw from Miami and the tour's clay swing, including the French Open, in order to fully recover.

 Berrettini returned for the tour's grasscourt season at the Stuttgart Open in early June, and found his form by winning the title.
 He later confirmed his form, winning his second title at the Queen's Club Championships.

 He withdrew from the 2022 Wimbledon Championships after testing positive for COVID-19.
 In July 2022, Berrettini entered the Swiss Open Gstaad final and lost in three sets against Casper Ruud.
 At the US Open, Berrettini defeated Andy Murray in the third round.
 He reached the quarterfinals after defeating Alejandro Davidovich Fokina in five sets.
 In the quarterfinals, he lost to Casper Ruud in straight sets.
 At the 2022 Laver Cup, Berrettini was named an alternate for Team Europe, and replaced Roger Federer mid-tournament, after Federer played the final match of his career in doubles.